-Entering and Leaving School:
+Entering and Leaving School

-- Pupils will be expected to use their appropriate doors - Parents should wait for their children outside the school building. - Parents should enter by the office area at all times and obtain the appropriate pass. - Pupils and parents are requested not to walk through the school to meet other children. - Pupils and parents are requested to walk on the paths, not across the field or the mound - Pupils are not allowed to access any of the play equipment before or after school - Written notification should be sent in advance if pupils have to leave school during school hours and pupils must be collected from school. - Dogs are not allowed on the premises for health & safety reasons. - Smoking is not permitted on the school site or around the gates. - Bicycles and scooters should not be ridden in the school grounds and should be parked in the bicycle sheds.
-(Whilst the one-way system remains in place as a result of the pandemic, bikes and scooters will not be allowed on site) - Bad language and aggressive behaviour is a poor example to everyone and parents are asked to respect this code as well as children. - Parents must not park or stop on school zig-zags, double yellow lines or pavements, as this puts the safety of children at risk.
+- Pupils will be expected to use their appropriate doors - Parents should wait for their children outside the school building. - Parents should enter by the office area at all times and obtain the appropriate pass. - Pupils and parents are requested not to walk through the school to meet other children. - Pupils and parents are requested to walk on the paths, not across the field or the mound or through the car park. - Written notification should be sent in advance if pupils have to leave school during school hours and pupils must be collected from school. - Dogs are not allowed on the premises for health & safety reasons. - Smoking including e-cigarettes/vaping is not permitted on the school site or around the gates. - Bicycles should not be ridden in the school grounds and should be parked in the bicycle sheds. - Bad language and aggressive behaviour is a poor example to everyone and parents are asked to respect this code as well as children. - Parents must not park or stop on school zig zags, double yellow lines or pavements, as this puts the safety of children at risk.

-Active travel rewards scheme:
+Active travel rewards scheme

 We are committed to reducing traffic around the school, improving pupils' health and helping the environment.
-We reward pupils who travel actively to school and the staff too!
+We reward pupils who travel actively too.

-Bicycles and scooters:
+Bicycles and scooters